mongodb-labs/full-stack-fastapi-mongodb/docs/development-guide.md

 yarn install
 yarn dev
 ```

-Be careful about the version of `Node.js` you're using.
-As of today (December 2022), the latest Node version supported by Nuxt is 16.18.1.

 FastAPI `backend` updates will refresh automatically, but the `celeryworker` container must be restarted before changes take effect.